Category Archives: Class

 Glacial Acetic

 I’m ashamed to say that, after I read it at the Motley Fool, it took me fourteen hours to get this joke: “My daughter asked me for some Nikes for her birthday.
 I said: ‘You’re nine—you can make them yourself.’”
-I’m proud to say that this one from Radio Two made me laugh instantly: “Who led the […]
+I’m proud to say that this one from Radio Two made me laugh instantly: “Who […]

 Back To The Drawing Board

 I had started on this spoof combining the Mark Thatcher and Harry Windsor stories.
 You know the sort of thing: “So, Mr Thatcher, this was an ironic coup?
-Well, yah, we’d a bit to drink and a couple of chums had dressed up in fatigues for a party and one of the fellas—an old friend from […]
+Well, yah, we’d a bit to drink and a couple of chums had dressed up in fatigues for a party and one of the fellas—an old friend […]

 Aspiring To Greatness